storj-archived/storj-bounty-program/community-details.rst

 Social Media
 ~~~~~~~~~~~~~

-There are plenty of ways you can keep tabs of annoucements, events, and giveaways!
+Following our social media accounts is the best way to see what's new with Storj.
+Here are the ways you can keep tabs of annoucements, events, and giveaways:

 * `Twitter`_
 * `Storj Blog`_